-- Year 10 students participate in a 5 hour Career Education module.
-Year 11, 12 and 13 students complete a Career Education programme. - Year 13 students have the opportunity to have an individual interview to assist them in planning their future.
+- All Year 11, 12 and 13 students take Careers as a subject for one period each week. - Year 13 students have the opportunity to have an individual interview to assist them in planning their future.
 There is also a range of career presentations for Year 13 throughout the year.